Bulldog Drummond Comes Back

-Bulldog Drummond Comes Back is a 1937 American adventure mystery film starring John Howard as the English adventurer/crime-solver Bulldog Drummond.
+Bulldog Drummond Comes Back is a 1937 American mystery thriller film directed by Louis King and starring John Howard as the English adventurer Bulldog Drummond.
 John Barrymore plays Drummond's friend Colonel Nielsen and is actually Top-billed in the picture.
 The supporting cast includes Drummond series regular Louise Campbell, Reginald Denny, E.E.
 Clive, and J. Carrol Naish.
-The film was directed by Louis King.
+It was produced and distributed by Paramount Pictures, and is the second in the studio's series following Bulldog Drummond Escapes which had starred Ray Milland.

 Plot

 Phyllis Clavering, the girlfriend of Captain Drummond, is kidnapped.
 Murderer Mikhail Valdin and his sister, Irena Soldanis, seek revenge for the death of her husband, sent to the gallows a year ago through Drummond's actions.
 Though Valdin could shoot Drummond, he informs the captain that it would be too quick.
 Drummond and his friend Colonel Nielsen are instead given a series of riddles to solve.